Sompura Salat

-Sompura Salat are a Hindu Vishwakarma Brahmin community of Gujarat, which have branched off from Sompura Brahmin community.
-They are also found in southern Rajasthan, specially in the Mewar region.
+Sompura Salat are a Hindu stone-worker community of Gujarat, They are also found in southern Rajasthan, specially in the Mewar region.
 Their origin is said to be from Prabhas Patan famous for the Somnath temple.
 The term "salat" is derived from Shilavat, the old term for a temple architect.

 Culture

-They are group of people, who took artistic and masonry works as an occupation.
-Few Brahmins from other parts of the country do accept them as brahmins but some donot, due to some disagreements.
-The community use surnames like; Trivedi, Dave, Raval, Vyas, Acharya, Shukla, Bhatt etc. However, Sompura Brahmin do not accept them as Brahmins.
+Members of this clan took up artistic and masonry works as their occupation.
 They maintain clan exogamy as a strict rule for marriage.

-The community is vegetarian in diet and also avoid eating onions, garlic, white cucumber and lentils.
+The community is vegetarian in diet and also avoids eating onions, garlic, white cucumber and lentils.
 They worship Ashapura Mata as their clan deity.
-They are basically a Shivaite community and worship Shiva as chief deity, however, also observe all other Hindu festivals like Uthasini, Ramanavami, Janamashtmi, Holi, Diwali but Shivaratri and Navaratri are the main festival for the community.
+They are a Shivaite community and worship Shiva as chief deity.
+They, however, also observe many Hindu festivals like Uthasini, Ramanavami, Janamashtmi, Holi, Diwali while Shivaratri and Navaratri are the main festivals for the community.

 Occupation

-They are specialized in masonry works, artistic carvings and sculpting as well as artistic stone shaping works, especially in works of idol-making.
+They are specialized in temple masonry works, artistic carvings and sculpting as well as artistic stone shaping works, especially in works of idol-making.
 Among the notable architecture built by them are Hawa Mahal, the royal palace near Wadhwan built for the Sultanate of Gujarat and more recently the Somnath Temple built after independence of India.

 Demography

-The community is found thorough out Gujarat but largely concentrated in Saurashtra region.

-Outside India, population is found in United Kingdom and United States of America.
+The community is found throughout Gujarat but largely are concentrated in Saurashtra region.
+Outside India, their population is found in United Kingdom and United States of America.

 Restoration and building of temples

-Prabhashankar Oghadbhai of Palitana, had been one of the leading designers of Nagar style of temples.
-He was awarded Padmashri.
+Prabhashankar Oghadbhai of Palitana had been one of the leading designers of Nagar style of temples.
+He was awarded the Padmashri by the Government of India.
 The design and building of the modern Somnath Temple, known as Somnath Maha Meru Prasad, was executed by him.